-Many important agroecosystems do not receive intensive inputs.
-These include systems in which intensive management is possible yet is uneconomical, such as pastures, rangeland, or production of biofuel crops, and systems in which intensive use of inputs is not an option because of lack of capital, lack of expertise, or poor availability of inputs, as occurs in smallholder agriculture in developing nations.
-Such systems suffer from many of the constraints found in natural ecosystems, including multiple biotic and abiotic stresses, intense weed competition, and spatiotemporal variability in the availability of soil resources, especially water.
-As a result, optimal root phenotypes for drought resistance in high-input systems may be suboptimal in low-input systems.
+460 Many important agroecosystems do not receive intensive inputs.
+These include systems 461 in which intensive management is possible yet is uneconomical, such as pastures, 462 rangeland, or production of biofuel crops, and systems in which intensive use of inputs is 463 not an option because of lack of capital, lack of expertise, or poor availability of inputs, as 464 occurs in smallholder agriculture in developing nations.
+Such systems suffer from many 465 of the constraints found in natural ecosystems, including multiple biotic and abiotic 466 stresses, intense weed competition, and spatiotemporal variability in the availability of soil 467 resources, especially water.
+As a result, optimal root phenotypes for drought resistance 468 in high-input systems may be suboptimal in low-input systems.

-P availability is a key difference between high-input and low-input systems.
+Phosphorus availability is a key difference between high-input and low-input systems.
 Intensive P fertilization is characteristic of high-input agriculture, whereas low P availability is a primary constraint to crop productivity in the majority of low-input systems.

-This is because of the inherently low P availability in the weathered soils characteristic of the tropics and subtropics, in addition to ongoing soil degradation.
-Root strategies to acquire P have several important trade-offs for water acquisition.
-P is an immobile soil resource that concentrates in the topsoil over time, whereas water is highly mobile and moves to deep soil strata over time.
-The low mobility of P in soil means that roots (and their symbionts) must be in close proximity to P in order to acquire it (Barber, 1995), while water can move to the root from much larger distances, thereby creating tradeoffs for intensive versus extensive soil foraging strategies.
-A third trade-off is that root uptake creates P depletion zones that only slowly replenish, whereas soil domains depleted of soil water may be rapidly replenished.
-This means that continued root growth and exploration of undepleted soil domains is more important for P capture than for water capture.
+472 This is because of the inherently low P availability in the weathered soils characteristic of 473 the tropics and subtropics, in addition to ongoing soil degradation.
+Root strategies to 474 acquire P have several important tradeoffs for water acquisition.
+Phosphorus is an 475 immobile soil resource that concentrates in the topsoil over time, whereas water is highly 476 mobile and moves to deep soil strata over time.
+The low mobility of P in soil means that 477 roots (and their symbionts) must be in close proximity to P in order to acquire it (Barber, 478 1995), while water can move to the root from much larger distances, thereby creating 479 tradeoffs for intensive vs. extensive soil foraging strategies.
+A third tradeoff is that root 480 uptake creates P depletion zones that only slowly replenish, whereas soil domains 481 depleted of soil water may be rapidly replenished.
+This means that continued root growth 482 and exploration of undepleted soil domains is more important for P capture than for water 483 capture.

-Clear trade-offs for water and P capture are evident for several root architectural phenes.
-Shallow root growth angles promote topsoil foraging and P capture (Lynch, 2011), whereas steep root growth angles promote subsoil foraging and water capture (Ho et al., 2005).
-In maize, dense lateral root branching promotes P capture (Postma et al., 2014), whereas sparse lateral branching promotes water capture (Zhan et al., 2015).
-Production of few axial roots is beneficial for water capture by allowing root axes to grow to greater soil depths (Gao and Lynch, 2016), whereas increased nodal root number improves P capture (Bayuelo-Jiménez et al., 2011).
-Anatomical phenes that reduce cortical parenchyma, such as RCA, RCS, and reduced CCFN, are beneficial for water capture but may reduce symbiotic P capture by reducing mycorrhizal habitat.
-In contrast, anatomical phenes that reduce the metabolic cost of soil exploration should have benefits for the capture of both mobile and immobile resources.
-For example, RCA is beneficial for the capture of the mobile resources water (Zhu et al., 2010; Chimungu et al., 2015b) and N (Saengwilai et al., 2014a), while also being beneficial for the capture of the immobile resources P and K (Galindo-Castañeda et al., 2018; Postma and Lynch 2011a, b).
-Root hairs are useful for capture of P (Bates and Lynch, 2000a; Miguel et al., 2015) as well as water (Carminati et al., 2017), while incurring little direct metabolic cost (Bates and Lynch, 2000b).
+Clear tradeoffs for water and P capture are evident for several root architectural phenes.
+484 485 Shallow root growth angles promote topsoil foraging and P capture (Lynch, 2011), 486 whereas steep root growth angles promote subsoil foraging and water capture (Ho et al., 487 2005).
+In maize, dense lateral root branching promotes P capture (Postma et al., 2014), 488 whereas sparse lateral branching promotes water capture (Zhan et al., 2015).
+Production 489 of few axial roots is beneficial for water capture by allowing root axes to grow to greater 490 soil depths (Gao and Lynch, 2016), whereas increased nodal root number improves P 491 capture (Bayuelo-Jiménez et al., 2011).
+Anatomical phenes that reduce cortical 492 parenchyma, like RCA, RCS, and reduced CCFN, are beneficial for water capture but 493 may reduce symbiotic P capture by reducing mycorrhizal habitat.
+In contrast, anatomical 494 phenes that reduce the metabolic cost of soil exploration should have benefits for the 495 capture of both mobile and immobile resources.
+For example, RCA is beneficial for the 496 capture of the mobile resources water (Zhu et al., 2010; Chimungu et al., 2015b) and N 497 (Saengwilai et al., 2014a), while also being beneficial for the capture of the immobile 498 resources P and K (Postma and Lynch, 2010, 2011).
+Root hairs are useful for capture of 499 P (Bates and Lynch, 2000a; Miguel et al., 2015) as well as water (Carminati et al., 2017), 500 while incurring little direct metabolic cost (Bates and Lynch, 2000b).